paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-023-miscellaneous-studies-and-reports.md

 (2) The term “major headquarters” means the headquarters of a military unit or command that is the appropriate command of a general officer or flag officer.

-(3) The term “major weapon system” means a weapon system that is treatable as a major system under section 2302(5) of title.11 So in original.
-Probably should be “this title”.
+(3) The term “major weapon system” means a weapon system that is treatable as a major system under [section 3041(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3041/a&num=0&edition=prelim).

 (4) The term “military installation” means a base, camp, post, station, yard, center, homeport facility for any ship, or other activity under the jurisdiction of the Department of Defense, including any leased facility, which is located within any of the several States, the District of Columbia, the Commonwealth of Puerto Rico, American Samoa, the Virgin Islands, the Commonwealth of the Northern Mariana Islands, or Guam.
 Such term does not include any facility used primarily for civil works, rivers and harbors projects, or flood control projects.